-You need to ensure that all staff and, where necessary, other relevant persons in the building (e.g. pupils, students and contractors), receive appropriate information in a way that can be easily understood.
+You need to ensure that all staff and, where necessary, other relevant persons in the building, receive appropriate information in a way that can be easily understood.
 This might include any special instructions to particular people who have been allocated a specific task, such as shutting down equipment or guiding people to the nearest exit.